 Summary of the Online Weather Studies Course:

 Since the Fall Semester 2002, the Department of Physics at Prairie View A&M University has been licensed to teach the Online Weather Studies course, a science course provided by the American Meteorological Society.
 We have used the course materials successfully in the laboratory setting as well as components of existing courses.
-We will offer the course, entitled “Introduction to Atmospheric Science”, in its entirety in the Fall 2004.
-The link to the course homepage has plenty of information about the course:
+We will offer the course, entitled “Introduction to Atmospheric Science”, in its entirety in the Spring of 2016.
+The link to the course homepage has plenty of information about the course and can be accessed by clicking here.

 In addition, information about the American Meteorological Society (AMS) can be found at this link: